Rajadarsh55/Java-Hackerrank-daily-codes/README.md

 # Java-Hackerrank-daily-codes
-This repository is for  hackerrank daily Java course (CSE310).
+This repository is for  hackerrank daily practice for Java course (CSE310).